kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## IBM Rational DOORS Next Generation: Collaboration through diagramming

+### PublishedAt
+2015-03-26T14:43:23Z

-### PublishedAt: 2015-03-26T14:43:23Z
+### Tags

-### Tags: ['IBM (Award Winner)', 'Rational DOORS', 'Rational Software (Software Developer)', 'Jazz', 'DOORS Next Generation', 'v6', 'Requirements management', 'tutorial', 'RDNG', 'DNG', 'Yianna Papadakis-Kantos', 'Software (Industry)']
+['IBM (Award Winner)', 'Rational DOORS', 'Rational Software (Software Developer)', 'Jazz', 'DOORS Next Generation', 'v6', 'Requirements management', 'tutorial', 'RDNG', 'DNG', 'Yianna Papadakis-Kantos', 'Software (Industry)']

-### Description:
+### Description
 This video focuses on the diagram editor of IBM Rational DOORS Next Generation; a fully keyboard accessible graphical editor, that enables your team to visualize and analyze the problem, and gain a better understanding of the scope of the solution, while deriving better requirements.

 This demonstration has two parts.